wvlet/airframe/docs/airframe-di.md

 // Session will be closed here
 ```

+>> ### Why only supports constructor injection?
+>>
+>> In the previous version of Airframe DI, we supported in-trait injections.
+This design, however, introduces the complexity of application design because you need to worry about which type of injections (constructor or in-trait injection?) is appropriate.
+And also, your application needs to depend on Airframe DI.
+>>
+>> If we only use constructor-injection, no Airframe DI dependency is required to your application interface.
+Only when binding actual implementations to your application, you need to use Airframe DI Design.
+This achieves a clear separation of application logic and its construction design.

 ## Design

-To configure bindings described in the above, we need to define a `Design` object using the following syntax:
+To configure injected instances, you need to define a `Design` object using one of the following syntax:

 ```scala
 import wvlet.airframe._